 Employment of Conditionally accredited teachers

-Initial Teacher Education (ITE) providers have a role to play in the employment of Conditionally accredited teachers.
-Find out what's required for Waivers to Appendix B and learn about the NSW Education Standard Authority's (NESA) principles for supporting these teachers.
+Initial Teacher Education (ITE) providers and teacher employers have a role to play in the employment of Conditionally accredited teachers.
+Find out what's required for employment-based final PEX placements (incorporating the TPA) and learn about the NSW Education Standard Authority's (NESA) principles for supporting these teachers.

-The NSW Education Standards Authority (NESA) allows some flexibility to its Professional experience in ITE Policy.
-This is done by using Waivers to Appendix B of the policy.
+The NSW Education Standards Authority (NESA) provides some flexibility to its Professional experience in ITE Policy.

-- has previously completed a satisfactory placement at another school
+- the ITE student has previously completed a satisfactory placement at another school*

-- is provided with assurance that the ITE provider and school will maintain existing principles and practices of independent and impartial assessment during their placement
+- the principal/employer agrees they will maintain existing principles and practices of independent and impartial assessment during their placement

-The final placements, within the period of employment, must be formally supervised and assessed as normal.
+Any final PEX placement undertaken at the school of employment must be formally supervised and assessed as normal.

 Principles for the employment of Conditionally accredited teachers